Chapter 3 – Relationship to Clients – annotated

 3. No member of the new law firm should discuss the current matter or the previous representation with the screened lawyer.

-4. The firm should take steps to preclude the screened lawyer from having access to any part of the file.
+4. The law firm should take steps to preclude the screened lawyer from having access to any part of the file.

-4.1 The measures taken by the new law firm to screen the transferring lawyer should be stated in a written policy explained to all lawyers and support staff within the firm.
+4.1 The measures taken by the new law firm to screen the transferring lawyer should be stated in a written policy explained to all lawyers and support staff within the law firm.

 5. The new law firm should document the measures taken to screen the transferring lawyer, the time when these measures were put in place (the sooner the better), and should advise all affected lawyers and support staff of the measures taken.

-6. These guidelines apply with necessary modifications to situations in which non-lawyer staff leave one law firm to work for another and a determination is made, before hiring the individual, on whether any conflicts of interest will be created and whether the potential new hire actually possesses relevant confidential information.
+6. These guidelines apply with necessary modifications to situations in which non-lawyer staff leave one law firm to work for another and a determination is made, before hiring the individual, on whether any conflict of interest will be created and whether the potential new hire actually possesses relevant confidential information.

 How to determine if a conflict exists before hiring a potential transferee